otrv4/otrv4/otrv4.md

 DAKE_IN_PROGRESS

   This state is entered when a participant receives or sends a Pre-key message.
-Data Messages sent in this state are queued for delivery in the next ENCRYPTED_MESSAGES state.
+Data Messages created in this state are queued for delivery in the next ENCRYPTED_MESSAGES state.

 ENCRYPTED_MESSAGES